damionas/MARONE-HOUSING-PROBLEM/README.md

       1. Will the house be sold within three months of getting listed
       2. How accurately can we estimate the effect of each of the predictor varaibles on the response variable

+Logistic Regression will be used to answer this questions